 essay by Michael Stamm

 It does and it doesn’t.
 Paintings make room for everyone’s secrets to gestate into thoughts and ideas, not just those belonging to the artist.
-Indeed, the recurring hands, according to Bridget, belong not just to the person holding the baby but to the baby as well.
-Each painting, she explains, is meant to “hold itself.”
-The paintings are, in that way, “all-embracing,” as Freud idealizes it, capable of returning to a less traumatized state of safely touching and being all things.
-I truly believe that making a good painting, like holding a baby, is an act of love and trust.
+Indeed, the recurring hands, according to Bridget, can belong not just to the person holding the baby but to the baby as well.
+“Perhaps these paintings stemmed from a very real desire to be held by [her mother]”, Bridget speculates, but each painting, she insists, is equally meant to “hold itself.”
+That painting is a “constantly circulating loop [in which] you create a thing, that thing creates you and on and on,” as Bridget describes it, resonates with Freud’s idealization of that which is “all embracing,” or capable of returning to a less traumatized state of safely touching and being all things, of universal, reciprocal holding.

+To sentimentalize, as is possible, that making a good painting is like holding a baby in that they both entail love and trust, initiates the starting point of a metaphor that unfolds wondrously.
 Bridget’s paintings, being good, hold themselves out for us, a profusion of varied propositions for ways of being that extend not just beyond the orderly confines of the human body but across species, material, time.
-And in that way it is not insignificant that Bridget has trusted me, an indelicate, childless, cisgender gay man, to write about this body of work: to wonder and learn about anatomic, sexual, and emotional realms essentially inaccessible to me; to pretend I can understand the psychic world of any other being without completely wringing out its inner life; to relate parentally, for a moment, to the churning materiality of the universe and its infinite arrangements.
+And in that way, it is not insignificant that Bridget has trusted me, an indelicate, childless, cisgender gay man, to write about this body of work: to wonder and learn about anatomic, sexual, and emotional realms essentially inaccessible to me; to pretend I can understand the psychic world of any other being without completely wringing out its inner life; to relate parentally, for a moment, to the churning materiality of the universe and its infinite arrangements.
 It is an act of trust so radically generous as to be deranged.
 And yet, it doesn’t surprise me.
 Because it is exactly what her paintings do too.
 For me and for everyone, together.